-The regulation puts in place rules and methods for sampling products and determining quality and purity parameters.
+This latter regulation puts in place rules and methods for sampling products and determining quality and purity parameters.
 Tasting panels approved by EU countries must verify organoleptic characteristics of virgin olive oils.

 Other types of controls

 Besides controls that are specific to the olive oil sector, EU countries have to ensure that other legal requirements are respected.
 The general food law covers all stages of the production, processing and distribution of food.
-The general labelling rules ensure that consumers are not mislead regarding characteristics of oils (composition, quality, origin, category, method of production) and that labelling of olive oil is in accordance with general food labelling rules established in Regulation (EU) 1169/2011.
+The general labelling rules ensure that consumers are not mislead regarding characteristics of oils (composition, quality, origin, category, method of production) and that labelling of olive oil is in accordance with general food labelling rules established in Regulation (EU) No 1169/2011.